large image

 Is Google OK for Password Manager?

-It’s fine to use now it has encryption, but you’ll find far better security features with alternative options.
+It’s just about acceptable to use now it has encryption, but you’ll find far better security features from almost all of the alternative password management options.

 How do I find my Google saved passwords?